-Hot Tip: If you really want to fly Emirates but aren’t interested in flying between Australia and Singapore, check out Emirates’ route map to see where else they fly!
+Hot Tip: If you really want to fly Emirates but aren’t interested in flying between Australia and Singapore, read about some of the best ways you can use your Emirates points.

 9. Middle East to South Africa Round-trip on Qatar Airways: 70,000 Points in Economy or 130,000 Points in Business